NineKama/locale-emulator-go/README.md

-# Locale Studio
+# Locale Studio — Windows Locale Emulator

-A Windows desktop launcher for running games and applications with a per-application locale, with a persistent library and an English/Vietnamese interface.
+**Locale Studio** is a Windows locale emulator that launches x86 and x64 games and applications with per-app locale settings, without changing your system locale.
+It includes a persistent application library and an English/Vietnamese interface.

 **Author: Dat Diep** · [Tiếng Việt](docs/README.vi.md) · [Architecture](docs/ARCHITECTURE.md)